anerv/NERDS_osmnx/README.md

 This step helps us to manipulate the network afterwards, for instance to use metrics that works only on graph such as betweenness centrality.

 ![simplification_image](https://user-images.githubusercontent.com/61236142/155726851-92bccbc4-10fb-4fd3-9fdc-c0673cd284fd.jpg)

+## To add as a local package

+Based on the [The Good Research Code Handbook](https://goodresearch.dev/setup.html#pip-install-your-package), you should:
+* Put yourself on your virtual environment and on the folder, such as /NERDS_osmnx
+* Run pip install -e .

+". indicates that we’re installing the package in the current directory. -e indicates that the package should be editable.
+That means that if you change the files inside the [source] folder, you don’t need to re-install the package for your changes to be picked up by Python."